 Precision & Balance

 When sifting through thousands and thousands of resumes a day, our hiring managers want to look at something that is concise and visually pleasing.
 This means that you need to avoid clutter, being wordy, and be careful with the design elements of your resume.
-A simple and detailed resume is an excellent resume.
+A simple and detailed resume is an excellent one.

 It’s an art to be able to compress five or more years of career success into a series of bullet points.
 So, choose your wording carefully and use the resources attached to this article.
 A resume can be several pages long, but it should be concise and relevant.
-More isn’t necessarily better.
+More isn’t necessarily better!

 Highlight your Story